This page lists the different methods used to calculate energy savings for eligible activities under the Energy Savings Scheme

 This method calculates 'equipment level' energy savings where the overall reduction in electricity use is a small proportion of total site use.
 This method is closed to new applications for accreditation.

-This method utilises internationally recognised measurement and verification principals to verify energy savings.
+This method utilises internationally recognised measurement and verification principles to verify energy savings.
 It allows 'equipment level' energy savings to be deemed for up to ten years, using persistence and confidence factors to discount initial certificate creation.

 This method can be used to calculate energy savings from eligible upgrades of lighting for roads and public spaces or traffic signals.